chromaui/storybook-addon-outline/README.md

 ### Usage

-Click on the outline icon in the toolbar to toggle the outlines.
+Click on the outline button in the toolbar to toggle the outlines.